-Explain that a critical task of a tourism crisis planning committee is to ask a series of 'what if' questions for the planning committee to address: •
+Ask participants: in such cases, will you have sufficient trained personnel available?
+If not within your destination, what options are available?
+Explain that a critical task of a crisis planning committee is to ask a series of 'what if' questions for the planning committee to address: •

-- what if so and so happened, what does this mean to our tourism business? - what are the implications for the attitudes and behaviour patterns of travellers? - what must we do as a result of this to protect our business, and to restore and maintain confidence in our tourism operation and facilities?
+- what if so and so happened, what does this mean to us as a tourism destination? - what are the implications for our regional operations and for the attitudes and behaviour patterns of travellers? - what must we do as a result of this to protect people and our businesses, and to restore and maintain confidence in our operations and facilities?